 Why would you use generic marketing if you didn’t have to?
 These days customizing your marketing efforts and promotional campaigns is easier than it has ever been before.
 This doesn’t just mean that customization is cheaper than it has ever been (though it is); there are also more ways to go about it.
 In the following paragraphs we are going to show you some of the things you can do to customize your advertising and promotional campaigns.

 One of the best ways to market your business is to give away something that someone will actually use.
 For example, if you want people to remember who you are, you have a calendar printed up and make sure that your company’s name, contact information and logo appears on every page.
-You can also give out magnets, pens, or—if you have the budget for it—clothing, coffee mugs, etc. Thanks to companies like Inkhead, having these sorts of products printed up is easier and more affordable than it has ever been.
+You can also give out magnets, pens, or—if you have the budget for it—clothing, coffee mugs, etc.

 A few years ago, if you sent out direct mail, you had to address it to “Resident” or “Customer.”
 Today you can buy software that will tell you exactly who lives at each address.
 This way you can customize the mail so that it is addressed to and addresses the person who will be opening it.
 Credit Card companies are famous for this.
 How many credit card offers do you get each week that are not only addressed to you personally but contain personalized reply paperwork as well—not just with your name but with your address, phone number, etc?
 Personalized mail gets a better response than generic mail.